naominrh/mypaper/README.md

 ## Discussion
 In future research, all experiments need to be repeated a million more times to reach conclusive results.
+Further research on this topic seems futile.
+I am cooked.
 ## References
 Me, myself and I (2025)
 Also me